-Improper backing up of a vehicle carries two (2) demerit points.
-The Nevada DMV removes demerit points from driver's licenses after one full year.
+Improper backing up of a vehicle carries two (2) demerit points.5 The Nevada DMV removes demerit points from driver's licenses after one full year.

 Yes, moving violation convictions do result in car insurance rate hikes.
 But if the defense attorney succeeds in getting the charge reduced or dismissed, there should be no premium increases.

 Judges typically do not require traffic school for unsafe backing, just a fine.
-However, the prosecutor may agree to reduce or drop the charges if the defendant completes traffic school.
+However, the prosecutor may agree to reduce or drop the charges if the defendant completes traffic school.8

-Missing a fine payment or a court date always results in a bench warrant being issued for the defendant's arrest.
-And paying the fine will not dissolve the bench warrant...
+After a 30-day grace period, missing a fine payment or a court date results in a bench warrant being issued for the defendant's arrest.
+Defendants late on a fine payment can do community service instead, but they will get a bench warrant if they fail to do the service.
+And paying the fine will not dissolve the bench warrant once it is issued...

 The defendant's commercial driver's license will have two (2) points added to it.
-And the driver is given 30 days to inform his/her employer about the ticket.
+And the driver is given 30 days to inform his/her employer about the ticket.10

 In depends on the state, so consult with a local lawyer familiar with traffic law.
 In most cases, the DMV will impose the same penalties that it would if the unsafe backing occurred in that state.

-After one (1) full year has passed since the case ended, the defendant is free to pursue a criminal record seal.
+After one (1) full year has passed since the case ended, the defendant is free to pursue a criminal record seal.11

-If the driver's unsafe backing case was dismissed, then there is no waiting period to pursue a seal.
+If the driver's unsafe backing case was dismissed, then there is no waiting period to pursue a seal.12

 No. The list of deportable offenses does not include small traffic citations like unsafe backing.
 But out of an abundance of caution, immigrants are advised to seek out legal counsel to make sure their resident status will not get affected.
 Learn more about the criminal defense of immigrants in Nevada.